weebweeb/FlashBridge/README.md

 We can search for Youtube videos by submitting a Video ID to `request`, under the term `?vidurl` as shown before:
 ![11K4Y5G](https://user-images.githubusercontent.com/20445961/109383596-71e24500-78b5-11eb-985e-30bc1316704d.png)

-Right now, these videos are saved to the local device, in the main folder.
+Right now, these videos are saved to the local device, in the folder this program resides in.
 This will be changed.